-OK, let me focus on the book itself now.
-It explains simple OOD that feels like Ruby using proper examples.
-I divide my short review in three paragraphs as I think the winning in this book is in the words I put in italics.
+OK, let me focus on the book itself now: it explains simple OOD that feels like Ruby using proper examples.
+I divide my short review in three paragraphs, one for each word I put in italics.

 Changing the fundamental design question from “I know I need this class, what should it do?” to “I need to send this message, who should respond to it?” is the first step in that direction.

 Where the direction is moving from class-based design to message-based design.
-Then the dead simple masterpiece:
+Then a masterpiece phrase:

 You don’t send messages because you have objects, you have objects because you send messages.

-Well, that’s the kind of awesomeness you’ll find in the book.
-It’s completely full of sentences so dense and simple at the same time.
+That’s the kind of awesomeness you’ll find in the book.
+It’s full of sentences dense and simple at the same time.
 I think it’s the first technical Ruby book in which I was actually highlighting sentences.

 The techniques she presents throughout the book will always feel like Ruby code and not something ported from a different language.
-I don’t want to show you any example because it would probably be out of context and won’t make any difference.
-But what I can tell you is the feeling I had while reading the code in the book.
+I wont’t show you any example because it would probably be out of context and won’t make any difference.
+What I can tell you is the feeling I had while reading the code in the book.
 Generally, the code presented is simple and readable.
-It’s exactly the Ruby code that made me crazy about the language some years ago.
+It’s exactly the Ruby code that made me fell in love with the language a few years ago.

-@sandimetz repeats it many times in the book that the aim of OOD is reducing costs.
+@sandimetz repeats it many times in the book that the goal of OOD is reducing costs.
 I can’t agree more and this is the second reason why I think the code samples are great.
-While reading articles about OOD techniques in Ruby, most of the time I had some difficulties reading the code. since there were too many levels of indirection or maybe just too many things.
-This felt wrong because Ruby has a clean and simple syntax and it has to be simple to read.
-In this book the examples are always very readable.
-We spend a lot of time reading code at work, so writing readable code reduces costs because we’ll read code more often than we’ll write new one.
+While reading articles about OOD techniques in Ruby, most of the time I had some difficulties reading the code.
+There were too many levels of indirection or maybe just too many things.
+It felt wrong because Ruby has a clean and simple syntax so it should feel simple to read.
+In this book the examples are always readable.